signaturely signaturely

 • Liability: The institution issuing the signature guarantee assumes financial liability if the guarantee proves invalid.
 Notaries, however, primarily prevent fraud by confirming identities and witnessing signatures but don’t ensure the validity of the document content.

 • Verification Process: Obtaining a signature guarantee requires presenting transaction-specific documents and identification.
-Notarization typically involves identity verification through government-issued ID and sometimes an oath or affirmation.
+Notarization typically involves identity verification through a government-issued ID and sometimes an oath or affirmation.

 These differences highlight unique roles, ensuring security and authenticity within their respective domains.